CADLabs/ethereum-economic-model/docs/model_specification/mathematical_specification.md

 \end{aligned}
 \end{equation}

-In addition to the slashing penalty, there is a slashing penalty proportional to the total slashings in the current time period using the `PROPORTIONAL_SLASHING_MULTIPLIER`:
+In addition to the **slashing penalty**, there is a slashing penalty proportional to the total slashings in the current time period using the `PROPORTIONAL_SLASHING_MULTIPLIER`:

 \begin{equation}
 \begin{aligned}